 Minimum Fee: $180

 Visitors to the site can also take a class or attend a special program.
 Our list for 2022 includes kids’ classes, adult art classes and Heritage Days.
 Heritage Days are a fun, free event where history comes alive!
 Staff get into character, play period-appropriate games and give demonstrations.
-Program and class descriptions will be updated as summer approaches.
+We are excited to announce a new, spooky interpretative program for the site this fall!
+Details below:

 In 2022 the Great Basin Institute became the new interpretative association for the Tallac Historic Site.
 The GBI team is responsible for daily operations and volunteer recruitment/management, as well as special event planning and site programming.
 The Great Basin Institute looks forward to further community collaboration and site improvement projects.